GlobalMaksimum/sadedegel/sadedegel/dataset/README.md

 Another way to use this dataset is the "Multilabel version".
 Instead of taking minimum out of three you can use scores by field or all together.

-For both methods sadedegel has pretrained models available...
+For both methods sadedegel has pretrained models under `sadedegel.prebuilt`.

 ### Using Corpus
 #### To Get the Data